Skip to navigation Skip to content

 Employment income is included in an aged care resident's total assessable income for aged care purposes after any reduction for Work Bonus or Working Credit has been applied.
 This is in line with the assessment of earned income for pension purposes.

-If a Work Bonus or Working Credit deduction is applied to the customer's gross earned income, the amount deducted displays on the RCA Income Assessment Summary (RIAS) screen in the WB/WC Reduct field.
+If a Work Bonus or Working Credit deduction is applied to the customer's gross earned income, the amount deducted displays on the RCA Income Assessment Summary (RIAS) screen in the WB/WC Reduction field.

-The WB/WC Reduct field will only appear on the RIAS screen if a Work Bonus or Working Credit deduction has been made.
+The WB/WC Reduction field will only appear on the RIAS screen if a Work Bonus or Working Credit deduction has been made.

-Note: self-funded retirees cannot qualify for either Work Bonus or Working Credit deductions because they are not in receipt of an income support payment.
+Note: self-funded retirees cannot qualify for the Work Bonus or Working Credit deductions.
+This is because they are not in receipt of an income support payment.

-The Standard resident total assessable income free area is equivalent to the:
+The Standard resident total assessable income free area is equivalent to:

-• maximum rate of single basic pension, plus
+• the maximum rate of single basic pension, plus

 • pension allowable income amount (based on whether the customer is single or a member of a couple), plus